Ficool

 Ash saw a little girl sitting on the ground.
 She looked out of place, wearing colonial-era clothes and platinum blonde hair, holding a pumpkin.

 The other was a man who wore a black tailored suit.
 The left side of his jacket had dark magenta designs, including his fedora.
 The face couldn't be seen clearly from the shadows except for the white of his eyes.
+Looking closer, it didn't look like a typical head; it looked like a lump of clay shaped to be one.
 He looked menacing as he towered over the girl.

 "Thought you could get away.
 You can only run so far, little one.
 Now, I think it's time your precious pumpkin gives me back my head."

-The man held up his hand, a light formed in it, then took the shape of a colored bat.
-The bat screeched as it dashed to the girl; it missed on purpose at first to scare her, then circled back actually to strike.
+The man held up his hand, a light formed in it, then took the shape of a colored locust.
+The locusts flew to the girl; it missed on purpose at first to scare her, then circled back actually to strike.

-The sound of air being cut howled as a knife struck it down before returning to Ash.
+The sound of air being cut howled as a knife struck them down before returning to Ash.

 "Well, well, someone has come to our party.
 Sorry, son, but this is invite-only.
-Be good and run along, don't need to lose your soul over this."
+Be good and run along; you don't need to lose your soul over this."

 Ash walked in front of the girl, staring the man down.
-He knew it just by looking at his face and demeanor.
+He knew it just by looking at his face, demeanor, and the collar on his neck.
 He was an evolved Kraegan.
 Ash was out of his league, but he wouldn't abandon the girl in need.

-The Kraegan, even without facial parts, still formed a smile with its smooth face, as if it were made of clay.
-It fired more bats as the injured Ash fought back.
+The Kraegan, even without facial parts, still formed a smile with its smooth face.
+It fired more locusts as the injured Ash fought back.
 The girl watched the fight emotionlessly; she only looked away when the pumpkin in her arms whispered to her.

 More Chapters